willnode/crm-toolkit/docs/server.md

+---
+nav_order: 4
+---

 # Building a Server App

 From the previous articles we mention that CRM Toolkit uses CodeIgniter 4 as the base framework to bridge the connection between a client app and a database.

 ## Installing